kizitonwose/Calendar/docs/Compose.md

 ## Week calendar

-As discussed previously, the library provides `HorizontalCalendar`, `VerticalCalendar`, and `WeekCalendar` composables.
 The `WeekCalendar` is a week-based calendar.
 Almost all topics covered above for the month calendar will apply to the week calendar.
 The main difference is that state properties/methods will have a slightly different name, typically with a `week` prefix/suffix instead of `month`.

 For example: `firstVisibleMonth` => `firstVisibleWeek`, `scrollToMonth()` => `scrollToWeek()` and many others, but you get the idea.